TurboGears/tg2docs/docs/main/DownloadInstall.rst

 The nosetests command runs the quickstarted application's test-suite.
 This step is optional, but is a good smoke-test to see if you have installed correctly.

+.. note:: Quick-Start has created a large number of files for you at this point.
+You can :ref:`Explore the QuickStarted Project <explorequickstart>` if you like.

 Here we create our example application's database (an SQLite database) and then serve it on the default port (8080).